-In places all around the earth there are people who are not able to read or write.
+In places all around the earth, there are people who are not able to read or write.
 The prisons are full of those who can’t read at grade level.
-We here in America take education for granted until we see someone in another country who is willing to risk their life for the chance to learn to read.
+We here in America take education for granted until we see someone in another country who is willing to risk their lives for the chance to learn to read.

 I even own some books and a computer so I can surf the web and read things whenever I want.
 Some people only get to read what their government wants them to read.